HGONeV/hgon-website-composer/readme.md

 This file contains all configurations for and dev- environments.
 At the same time you have to make sure that this file is NEVER deployed into a LIVE or STAGE-Environment.

-### File: web/typo3conf/AdditionalConfigurationLive.php
+### File: web/typo3conf/AdditionalConfigurationProd.php

-This file serves as a template for the settings relevant to the live environment.
+This file serves as a template for the settings relevant to the production environment.
 Copy this file to `AdditionalConfiguration.php` to make settings for the live environment.

 **Do NOT put any access data or enycryption keys into versioning that are relevant for the live environment.
 These are ONLY to be put into `AdditionConfiguation.php` on the Live!!!**